InkWarrior/Remnants-of-the-Protectorate/README.md

 - Make Lore about the 21st and 22nd Astraeus Missions (in-progress).
 - Expand on the lore of the Gaia and Hermes Programs.
 - Make Lore for Protectorate Space Stations.
-- Make Lore about the matter manipulator and make additions of it to other parts of the mod.
+- Make Lore additions of the matter manipulator where it makes sense.
-- Make piece of lore about the Arch of Peace (in-progress).
+- Make lore additions of the the Arch of Peace where it makes sense (in-progress).